 The bottom line: solar panels will save you money in the long run

 At the end of the day, the cost of solar is only as important as the return you’ll get from installing solar panels.
-For most homeowners, solar is a worthwhile investment, and you can “break even” in as few as 7 or 8 years.
+For most homeowners, solar is a worthwhile investment, and you can “break even” in as few as seven or eight years, depending on the amount of electricity you consume.
 From that point on, you’re essentially generating free electricity and racking up the savings.
-During those 7 to 8 years, you’ll be generating your own electricity instead of paying for electricity from the grid, and any extra electricity you produce you might be able to get credit for thanks to net metering policies (depending on where you live).
+During those seven to eight years, you’ll be generating your own electricity instead of paying for electricity from the grid, and any extra electricity you produce you might be able to get credit for thanks to net metering policies (depending on where you live).
 And of course, this is without even considering the environmental benefits of solar.

 Start your solar journey on EnergySage